bitfinity-network/ord-rs/README.md

   -i "a9d7b9b6062a3609e9526b46540c6702185e612a2936f6382bf3b910cdab5b8f:0" "0c86a1ba63234546c234a6e253a0844bb693d8093dc65a6cf28f200d475bd675:1"
 ```

-Where `-i` takes the reveal transaction and then, the positional arguments are the transactions which will fund the fees for the transaction.
+Where `-i` takes the reveal transaction ID, and the positional arguments are the transactions which will fund the fees for the transfer.

-#### How transfers works
+#### How Transfers Work

-The transfer involves two steps actually, let's see an example where Alice sends 100 ordi to Bob:
+The transfer involves two steps.
+Let's see an example where Alice sends 100 `ordi` to Bob:

-1. First the Alice sends a commit transaction from her **source** address to a random P2TR derived from her
+1. First, Alice sends a commit transaction from her **source** address to a random P2TR derived from her
-2. Then Alice reveals the inscription in the reveal transaction from the P2TR address to her **source** address.
+2. Then, Alice reveals the inscription in the reveal transaction from the P2TR address to her **source** address.
 3. Finally, Alice sends the UTXO from the reveal transaction to Bob's Address.

-### Inscription parsing
+### Inscription Parsing

-In order to parse an inscription you can use the `OrdParser::parse` function, which will use the `parse` function from the `Inscription` trait, for the given Inscription type.
+In order to parse an inscription you can use the `OrdParser::parse` function, which will use the `parse` function from the `Inscription` trait, for the given inscription type.

-For example, given the transaction `ff314aebaa91a3f10cfba576d3be958127aba982d29146735e612869567e7808` from the testnet, we'll parse a valid `Brc20`.
+For example, given the transaction ID `ff314aebaa91a3f10cfba576d3be958127aba982d29146735e612869567e7808` from the testnet, we'll parse a valid `Brc20` as thus:

 ```rust
 let transaction = get_transaction_by_id(